fiskaltrust/rollout-doc/buy-resell/products/3rd-party/FinanzOnline Management.md

 ### Prerequisites for PosDealers

-The fiskaltrust.Portals shows all connected PosOperators at `PosDealer` / `FinanzOnline Management` - the connection between PosDealer and PosOperator is activated via signing the contract.
-Further at least a SCU must be created.
-If you as PosDealer miss a PosOperator on this list, select `PosOperator` / `Invitations` to check the invitation status or `PosOperator` / `Overview` for further investigations.
+You as a PosDealer find PosOperators listed at `PosDealer` / `FinanzOnline Management`.
+Prerequisites for listing are:

+- [ ] active contract
+- [ ] SCU or queue are active in the account of the desired PosOperator
+- [ ] notifications for FinanzOnline are created

+If you miss a PosOperator on this list, check [Troubleshooting](#troubleshooting) below.

 :::warning

-Do not use the button `Execute FinanzOnline status update for all PosOperators` on at `PosDealer` / `FinanzOnline Management` - the page already shows the current status, for further information see below.
+On the page `PosDealer` / `FinancialOnline Management` you will find a button `Perform FinancialOnline status update for all PosOperators`. </br>
+Please do not select it without further information, we recommend to read this section including [Status check for all PosOperators](#status-check-for-all-posoperators).

 :::